 Missing Google categories

-Well, Facebook uses Google taxonomy to categorize items, and although this field is optional in Datafeedwatch, if not mapped it will give you warnings in your Business Facebook account.
+Surprised to see Google_product_category error on Facebook?
+Well, Facebook uses Google's taxonomy to categorize items in your Facebook Product Catalog.
+If you're placing ads on both channels the good news is that you only need to get the categories straight once.
+Although this field is optional in DataFeedWatch, if not mapped it will give you warnings in your Business Facebook account.

 How to avoid this error?

 It’s always good to categorize your items properly to increase their visibility.
 If your own feed is already mapped to Google’s categories, simply connect your input field google_product_category to the optional output feed google_product_category that you will create.

 However, if you have already mapped all your Google sub-categories in your Google feed, you can save yourself a lot of time by utilizing the “Copy From” functionality in DataFeedWatch to copy it across to your Facebook feed.